Kielder

-Kielder is a small, remote village in western Northumberland, England.
+Kielder is a village and civil parish in western Northumberland, England.
 Located at the head of Kielder Water and in the north west of Kielder Forest, the village is within 3 mi of the Scottish border.
+In 2011 the parish had a population of 218.

 Etymology

 Kielder is thought to take its name from the Cumbric language, comprising words whose modern Welsh forms are caled 'hard' and dwfr 'water'.
 The name must originally have denoted a river, one of several in Britain called River Calder.

 History

 There was early settlement around Kielder Castle, a hunting lodge built by the Duke of Northumberland in 1775.
 Previous settlements were expanded in the 1950s by the Forestry Commission who constructed housing to accommodate the workers employed in the planting of Kielder Forest.
 Most of this housing has now been sold back to the private sector.

 Governance

 Kielder is in the parliamentary constituency of Hexham.
 Until 1 April 2009 it was within Tynedale local government district, but following local government restructuring in Northumberland the county is now covered by a unitary authority, Northumberland County Council.